About the Short Film

-The Kitchenistas feature documentary extends a story initially captured in our award-winning, PBS-broadcasted 24-minute documentary, The Kitchenistas of National City, released in October 2016.
+The Kitchenistas feature documentary extends a story initially captured in the multiple award-winning, PBS-broadcasted 24-minute documentary, The Kitchenistas of National City, released in October 2016.

 Synopsis